 Step 2: Confirm Your Account

-Now that you have confirmed your account, you can Log In.
-On the top of the No-IP home page click “Log In”.
+On the top of the No-IP home page click “Sign in”.
 Enter your email address and password and click “Log In.”

 Step 4: Add a Hostname to Your Account

-You should now be logged into your My No-IP account.
-When you registered for a No-IP account a hostname should have been created automatically.
+You should now be logged into the No-IP member’s section.
+When you registered for a No-IP account a hostname may have been created automatically.
 You will use this to connect to your server.
-If you would like, you can create another hostname using the steps below.

-In order to add a hostname to your account you will want to click on “Dynamic DNS” and then the green “Add Hostname” button.
+If you didn’t create it upon registration, in order to add a hostname manually you will want to click on “Dynamic DNS” and then the green “Create Hostname” button.

-Finally, click on the green “Add Hostname” button.
+Finally, click on the green “Create Hostname” button.

-If you have a dynamic IP address, you’ll need to install No-IP’s Dynamic Update Client (DUC).
-This is free software available from the “Download” section of the No-IP site or by clicking on the “Download” section located on the Dashboard page of your My No-IP account.
+If you have a dynamic IP address, you’ll need to install No-IP’s free Dynamic Update Client (DUC).

 If you do not wish to run a computer at all times you can see if a device at your network supports No-IP.com for Dynamic DNS updates.
-Some devices that include No-IP for Dynamic DNS can be Routers or Camera systems.
+Most routers and devices that can be connected to remotely support our DDNS service.
+Here’s a general guide that works for the vast majority of devices.

 If you use a router to connect to the Internet and/or have a firewall in place on your computer, you will need to make sure that it is configured.
 This will direct the appropriate traffic from the Internet into the destination machine on your network.
 This is done using a router function called Port Forwarding.
-Common ports to forward are port 80 for a web server, port 21 for FTP and port 25 for SMTP email.
+Common ports to forward are port 80 for a web server, port 21 for FTP and port 3389 for remote desktop.
 Only forward the ports that you absolutely need to use.

 We have some basic documentation covering port forwarding and firewalls on the Support page of our site.
 For detailed information concerning your particular hardware or software, please consult the documentation for your equipment.